-Oxford is now the only place Creeping Marshwort can be found
+Oxford is one of three places in the UK where Creeping Marshwort can be found

 Creeping Marshwort likes damp nutrient-rich, grassland on the margins of floodplain ponds that is prone to winter flooding.
 It prefers sparsely vegetated ground kept short by grazing.